drasimov/csa.guide/unit_4.md

 - **Limitation**: Cannot modify array elements or access their indices directly.
 - **Top Tip**: Use this loop when you only need to read elements sequentially, not their positions.
 #### Common Errors
-- **Modifying Elements**: Changes to `element` don’t affect the original array (it’s a copy).
+- **Modifying Elements**: Changes to `element` don't affect the original array (it's a copy).
 - **Misusing with Non-Iterables**: Only works with arrays or collections, not single values.
 ---
 ## 2. Searching Algorithms
 Searching algorithms locate specific elements in a data structure.
 Unit Four covers **linear search** and **binary search**, foundational techniques for data retrieval.
 ### 2.1 Linear Search
 #### Definition
 **Linear search** sequentially checks each element in a list until it finds the target or exhausts the list.
-It’s simple and works on any list, sorted or unsorted.
+It's simple and works on any list, sorted or unsorted.
 #### Implementation
 ```java
 public static int linearSearch(int[] arr, int target) {